RasenRhino/ros_docker_boilerplate/README.md

 ```

 ### 2. Wait for Startup
 The container takes about 20 seconds to fully start.
-You can check progress with:
+Check progress with:
 ```bash
 docker logs ros_noetic_vnc --tail 10
 ```

-### 3. Connect and Start Developing
+### 3. How to Connect

 **Option A: SSH (Recommended for coding)**
 ```bash